Why your dog is chewing the carpet and how to stop it

 1. Teething

-Puppies explore their world through their mouths and for the few months that they’re teething they’ll want to chew on anything and everything they can get their paws on to help relieve the pain and discomfort they’re experiencing.
+Puppies explore their world through their mouths and for the few months that they’re teething, they’ll want to chew on anything and everything they can get their paws on to help relieve the pain and discomfort they’re experiencing.
 Unfortunately, unless you invest in several of the best teething toys for puppies, very few items will be safe from this chewing expedition, including your carpets!

 2. Anxiety

 Does your dog spend long periods of the day home alone while you’re at work?
-Separation anxiety could be the cause of their carpet chewing as anxiety often leads dogs to engage in destructive behaviors in order to soothe themselves.
+Separation anxiety could be the cause of their carpet chewing as anxiety often leads dogs to engage in destructive behaviors to soothe themselves.

 "Dogs that suffer from separation anxiety or noise phobias are most likely to chew the carpet, but any anxiety can cause carpet chewing," explains Woodnutt.
 "It’s very important you don’t punish your dog for chewing the carpet as this will make them more anxious and compound the problem."